ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ## Overview
 {: #devsecops-tutorial-overview}

-[DevSecOps](https://www.ibm.com/cloud/learn/devsecops){: external} integrates a set of security and compliance controls into the [DevOps](https://www.ibm.com/cloud/learn/devops-a-complete-guide){: external} processes.
+[DevSecOps](#x9892260){: term} integrates a set of security and compliance controls into the [DevOps](https://www.ibm.com/cloud/learn/devops-a-complete-guide){: external} processes.
 This integration allows organizations to deliver rapidly and often, while maintaining a strong security posture and continuous state of audit-readiness.
 Additionally, DevSecOps makes application and infrastructure security a shared responsibility of development, security, and IT operations teams, rather than the sole responsibility of a security silo.

 This tutorial provides information about the design, configuration, and uses of the CI/CD reference implementation by using {{site.data.keyword.cloud_notm}} Continuous Delivery with Tekton Pipelines.
 This tutorial steps you through the creation of Continuous Integration (CI) and Continuous Delivery (CD) toolchains by using toolchain templates.
 As illustrated in the following diagram, the CI and CD templates help you create two toolchains (CI and CD) along with their respective pipelines to build and deploy a sample app's code to a {{site.data.keyword.containerlong}} cluster.